32blogby Studio Mitsu

 }

 Pagination, validation, structured error responses — all generated.
-What would normally take an hour per model is done in minutes.
+What used to take me about an hour per model is done in under 10 minutes, and the output is more consistent than what I'd write by hand at 2 AM.

 How Do You Generate tRPC Routers from the Prisma Schema?